wavemaker/docs/learn/app-development/widgets/datalive/datatable/datatable-events-methods.md

 | **On Before Record Insert** | This event will be called before a new record is inserted in the underlying data entity.

 :::note
-- this event is triggered for _Editable Data Table with insert action defined_.
+- This event is triggered for _Editable Data Table with insert action defined_.
 Use Case: Populate the date modified or modified user to the current date or logged in user
 - For Data Table with Form option, this event will be available in the corresponding Form widget and not with Data Table.
 :::